GustavePate/mergetrelloboards/README.md

 Trello2txt
 ==========

-Fetch trello cards from a board and output their text in stdout.
+Fetch Trello cards from a board and output their text to `stdout`.
 Notable use case: use it with conky !

 ## Context

-While improving my workflow, I was searching to have my trello tasks quickly accessible.
+While improving my workflow, I wanted to have my Trello tasks quickly accessible.
-Then I lokk at my conky dashboard ;)
+Then I looked at my conky dashboard ;)
-All I needed was a trello2txt tool.
+All I needed was a `trello2txt` tool.
 Here it is !

 ## Configuration

 Run

     vim /path/to/mergetrelloboards/conf.py

-Change the configuration, you will need:
+Change the configuration; you will need:
-- a trello api developper key [here](https://trello.com/docs/).
+- a Trello API developer key [here](https://trello.com/docs/).
-- a trello api developper token [here](https://trello.com/docs/).
+- a Trello API developer token [here](https://trello.com/docs/).
-- your board id (see the url in your webbrowser when you're connected to trello)
+- your board id (see the URL in your webbrowser when you're connected to Trello)
-- the name of the lists you wan't to dump to text
+- the name of the lists you want to dump to text

 Adjust the filters to your needs (by default only cards with orange and red labels will be display)